stackitcloud/stackit-cli/docs/stackit_kms_key_create.md

-      --import-only          States whether versions can be created or only imported --keyring-id string    ID of the KMS key ring --name string          The display name to distinguish multiple keys --protection string    The underlying system that is responsible for protecting the key material. (one of: [software]) --purpose string       Purpose of the key. (one of: [symmetric_encrypt_decrypt, asymmetric_encrypt_decrypt, message_authentication_code, asymmetric_sign_verify])
+      --import-only          States whether versions can be created or only imported --keyring-id string    ID of the KMS key ring --name string          The display name to distinguish multiple keys --protection string    The underlying system that is responsible for protecting the key material. (one of: [software, hsm])
+      --purpose string       Purpose of the key. (one of: [symmetric_encrypt_decrypt, asymmetric_encrypt_decrypt, message_authentication_code, asymmetric_sign_verify])
 ```